Guns N' Roses: Rock and Roll Hall of Fame induction

-On April 11, 2012, Rose released an open letter to "The Rock and Roll Hall of Fame, Guns N' Roses Fans and Whom It May Concern", saying he would not be attending the induction.
-Rose stated, "I respectfully decline my induction as a member of Guns N' Roses to the Rock and Roll Hall of Fame" and called it a "complicated and awkward situation".

-On April 14, 2012, former Guns N' Roses members Slash, Duff McKagan, Steven Adler, Matt Sorum and Gilby Clarke all reunited at the Rock and Roll Hall of Fame.
-Clarke, who was not inducted alongside his former bandmates, performed at the request of Sorum.
-The group performed "Mr. Brownstone", "Sweet Child o' Mine", and "Paradise City" with Alter Bridge and Slash's band vocalist Myles Kennedy handling lead vocals in Rose's absence.
+On April 14, 2012, Guns N' Roses were inducted into the Rock and Roll Hall of Fame.
+Slash, McKagan, Adler, Sorum and Clarke reunited for the induction.
+Clarke, who was not inducted, performed at the request of Sorum.
+The band performed "Mr. Brownstone", "Sweet Child o' Mine", and "Paradise City", with Alter Bridge and Myles Kennedy on lead vocals.

-Slash mentioned in an interview that "All things considered, I don't think any of us wanted to be a part of it initially, didn't think any of us were going to go.
-When it finally came down to the wire ...
-Axl had pulled out."
-Inducted members Rose, Stradlin and Reed all did not attend the ceremony.

-After the ceremony, Rose released a statement on the band's Facebook page apologizing to the city of Cleveland (where the ceremony took place) and detailing reasons why he did not attend.
+Rose did not attend and had asked not to be inducted, writing in an open letter that the Hall of Fame "doesn't appear to be somewhere I'm actually wanted or respected".
+Stradlin and Reed also declined to attend the induction.
+At the ceremony, the crowd booed Rose's name and chanted "Fuck Axl".
+Afterwards, Rose released a statement saying he did not understand the purpose of the Hall of Fame, how it was funded or how acts are chosen.
+In an interview, Slash said that none of the band initially wanted to take part and were uncertain of how it would proceed.

 Up Close and Personal and Appetite for Democracy tours

 In early 2012, the band announced the upcoming Up Close and Personal Tour, with shows in the United States and Europe.
 The shows themselves varied considerably in comparison to the previous Chinese Democracy Tour.
 All of the North American shows took place in smaller-scale clubs, not large arenas or stadiums.
 All pyrotechnics were removed from the shows.

 On August 13, 2012, the band announced a residency at The Joint in Las Vegas entitled "Appetite for Democracy", celebrating the 25th anniversary of Appetite for Destruction and the fourth anniversary of Chinese Democracy.
 On November 21, 2012, the band's performance in Vegas was taped in 3D and was screened across theaters in 2014 before being released as Appetite for Democracy 3D on July 1, 2014.
 In October 2012, Guns N' Roses performed an acoustic set at Neil Young's Bridge School Benefit show.
 The performance was widely panned by critics, and Rose claimed an onset of strep throat hampered his vocals.

 The band launched a South American tour in early 2014, including shows in Brazil and Portugal.
-For several shows, former bassist Duff McKagan rejoined the band to fill in for Stinson, who had previous commitments to touring with The Replacements.
+For several shows, former bassist Duff McKagan rejoined the band to fill in for Stinson, who had previous commitments to touring with the Replacements.
 The group headlined the Revolver Golden Gods awards show, with McKagan on bass, on April 24, 2014.
 During the ceremony, Rose was awarded the Ronnie James Dio lifetime achievement award.

 From May 21 to June 7, 2014, the band returned to Las Vegas for its second residency at The Joint, titled No Trickery!
 An Evening of Destruction.